peerau/A/README.md

 Contact
 -------

-You can find us on #a on irc.freenode.net and irc.kottnet.net.
+You can find us on #a on irc.freenode.net.